Resources & Policies

 • Individuals with or without legal status who are considering domestic or international travel

-• Individuals seeking to naturalize and become US citizens
+• Individuals seeking to naturalize and become U.S. citizens

 • Other immigration issues or questions.